 How to donate

 This adoption program is tax deductible.
-Donations can be made on line.
-For more information regarding how to make your donation, email .
+Donations can be made online.
+For more information regarding how to make your donation, contact us .

 Adopt an adult tortoise

 For corporate sponsors, we also have available sponsorships of the adult abused tortoises used in our breeding program until their release.
 We will provide photos of your adopted animal and report on its reproductive success for that year, as well as information on each of its young that are head-started and released.
 At this time, Tortoise centre has 11 forever hungry breeding adults available for adoption.